How to Write an Argumentative Essay: The Only Guide You Need

 What is a claim in an argumentative essay?

-A claim in an essay is your thesis statement, where you represent the opinion you’re going to argue.
+A claim in an essay is your thesis statement, where you represent the opinion you‘re going to argue.
+Using an essay maker can help you to come up with a strong argument and evidence for readers to believe you.
 It needs to be something that requires argumentation and evidence for readers to believe you.

 How to write a thesis for an argumentative essay?